 You might run into the same problem when trying to describe your language skills to a prospective employer, or a prospective university, or even a prospective life partner.
-It’s hard to judge how objectively “good” you are.
+It’s hard to judge your language skill level objectively.

 So to that end, what does it mean to actually speak a language?
-What is fluency, and how do you know if you’ve achieved it?
+Do you have professional working proficiency?
+Or just elementary proficiency?
+After all, what is fluency, and how do you know if you’ve achieved it?

 What is language proficiency?

 Fluency is hard to categorize.
-But fluency does not mean speaking perfectly without any errors or knowing everything there is to know about a language.
-After all, everyone makes grammar and spelling mistakes--even in their native tongue.
+But language fluency does not mean speaking perfectly without any errors or knowing everything there is to know about a language.
+After all, everyone makes grammar and spelling mistakes, even in their native tongue.

 Language “proficiency,” on the other hand is a broader term that describes how comfortably and easily you can listen, speak, read and write in a particular language.
 Your proficiency can be high in one area but lower in another.
 For example, if you read a lot of German literature but never actually speak it, you might be advanced in reading but hover at a lower speaking proficiency.
 Generally, however, proficiency describes an average of all four skills across the board.

 The Common European Framework of Reference (CEFR) is not a perfect standard for measuring language mastery, but it is a solid beginning because it is near-universally recognized.